zevv/npeg/README.md

 NPeg offers a number of pre-defined libraries for your convenience, these can be found in the `npeg/lib` directory.
-A library an be imported with the regular Nim `import` statement, all rules defined in the imported file will then be added to NPegs global pattern library.
+A library an be imported with the regular Nim `import` statement, all rules defined in the imported file will then be added to NPeg's global pattern library.
 For example:

 ```nim
 import npeg/lib/uri